-But before we get to Turing’s model, we’ll start with something simpler: a diffusion system with just one chemical.
+Before we get to Turing’s model, we’ll start with something simpler: a diffusion system with just one chemical.
 We’ll use a 2-D CA where the state of each cell is a continuous quantity (usually between 0 and 1) that represents the concentration of the chemical.

 We’ll model the diffusion process by comparing each cell with the average of its neighbors.
 If the concentration of the center cell exceeds the neighborhood average, the chemical flows from the center to the neighbors.
 If the concentration of the center cell is lower, the chemical flows the other way.

 The following kernel computes the difference between each cell and the average of its neighbors:

 Figure ?? shows results for a CA with size

 Now let’s add a second chemical.
 I’ll define a new object,

 The radius of the island is one twentieth of

 Now let’s look more closely at the update statements:

 As long as the rate parameters are not too high, the values of